Ollie, Ollie, The Ox Is Free!

 Why is his belly swollen?
 He’s starving; positively toxic and pregnant with Laura’s meaning.
 He had to consume the “old body” for Laura’s spell to reach its forgone conclusion.
 He is a vessel, a tool, something only of utility to her.
 Not yet sterilized into his own taxonomy, just subject to her taxidermy – scoffed, stuffed, bloated and molded into place as accessory and plaything.

-Whatever demon possessed him is less terrifying than the self-help possessing Laura.
-Self-mutilation, cannibalism, assaulting his sister, manhandling his mother’s cat… how many others has Laura “helped”?
+Whatever demon possessed Ollie is less terrifying than the self-help possessing Laura.
+Self-mutilation, cannibalism, assaulting his sister, manhandling his mother’s cat… how many others has Laura helped?
 She’s a wannabe Frankenstein whose monster she didn’t create or assemble, but appropriated.
 How do we know Laura’s emoting isn’t part of the ritual to become human?
-She “believes” in her system, but presents as being against its downside.
+She “believes” in her system, but merely presents as being against its downside.
 In doing so, she presides outside the circle, over and above us all as perpetrator and transgressor.
 In other words, she’s an institutionalist before all else, in service only to herself.

 Because Laura is evenly convincing in her gaslighting, it’s impossible to tell if she actually grieves over her child’s death and not her own loss of empowerment.
 How do we know that when Piper screams mom at her, she doesn’t also see that as some sign?
 An echo before the fall?
-Some excuse for aborting the ritual?
+Some excuse for giving up the ritual?
 That she’ll have to try again with someone else?
 Will she have the time or inclination to get to know her then?
 Does she let go after nearly killing her current daughter?
 Or merely retreat?

 This?
 Is this attractive?
 Appealing?
 It’s certainly without taste.
 This is what empathy looks like in a budding reactionary; a mirroring that merely mocks, forsaking what could be gleaned from playful imitation.
 It’s a face that screams alcoholic extracurricular busybody who peaks before the end of high school.
 Perhaps overdosing on prescription or designer drugs before she has a chance to dropout and become borne again.
 You know, the antisocial Social Darwinist type who’d probably end up as a geriatric nurse of some kind once her parents stop bailing her out.
 Or maybe she’s just some Social Justice theater kid.
 An actor pretending without imagination.
-Perhaps someone whom Laura helped at one point.
+Perhaps someone whom Laura helped at some point.

 However, if you listen closely to this introductory scene, past the rumors, hearsay, pecking and squabbling, you can picture Laura’s foreshadowing.
-One of the girls – it doesn’t matter which, it’s herd-speak claptrap – lets slip that who she’s talking about is trying to be you, yes you, even if she’s, like, a millennial… Now, brace yourself, I’m going to use this to attempt to understand Laura.
+One of the girls – it doesn’t matter which, it’s herd-speak claptrap – lets slip that who she’s talking about is trying to be you, yes you, even if she’s, like, a millennial….
+Now, brace yourself, I’m going to use this to attempt to understand Laura.
 It’s going to get ugly.
 Empathy demands it of me.
 Remember, I’m just a messenger, your guide.

-Is Cathy a metaphor for her own innocence or just youth?
+Is Cathy a metaphor for Laura’s innocence or just youth?
 Is this her own missing person’s poster?
 Would I be giving her too much credit here?
 Cutting her too much slack?
 Reading too much into things that aren’t apparent?
 Spoiling her image?
 The grief from losing a loved one can be the most painful, traumatizing, maddening experience one could go through.
 The pain can be so overwhelming as to eclipse reason.
 But it is also humanizing.
 Something that should be respected and observed for at least some time, but not forever.
 What I’m trying to discern is, where does the man hate fit in?
 Without that, I might be able to connect to such a tortured soul.
-As the object of potentially misdirected hate, I must be duly skeptical and detached.
+As the object of potentially misdirected hate, I must be duly objectionable — skeptical and aloof.

 When we have to change our opinion about someone we hold the inconvenience he has therewith caused us greatly to his discredit.